Guest Decision Tree (pdf)

 Use this checklist to book travel for your guest:

-- Use the Guest Decision Tree to determine if your guest requires a PSC (contract) before making any travel arrangements.
+- Use the Guest Decision Tree to determine if your guest requires a PSC (Personal Services Contract) before making any travel arrangements.

 - Book air using either the booking tool (see Concur Step-by-Step for Booking Guest travel in the Booking Tool) or contacting your TMC.You will need to provide this information: